 During this time of transition, God has been calling His people to draw ever closer.
 By necessity this means that there will be a separation from those repelled by God’s truth, love and grace.
 We can see this already happening as churches are closed and people, by necessity, are re-evaluating how they will spend their time.
 Many will stop pretending they are believers because government has taken away their means of religious expression.
 For a tiny remnant, however, this year has been one of intense preparation for the long season ahead.
 These people have chosen to follow God above all else, and God has brought them into a season of suddenlies.

 Out of nowhere God gave us a connection with an evangelist who is crossing America calling people to repentance.
 William Owens is a traveling evangelist and poet with a passion for people to find healing in Jesus through repentance.
-God orchestrated our connection with William, and we have been actively working together on the evangelistic project, America’s Altar.
-We invite you to take part with what God is doing here.
-There are livestream events and webinars, plus William will offer his material to members.
+God orchestrated our connection with William, and we worked together on his evangelistic project, America’s Altar.

 Then, out of the blue, God blessed me with a new laptop and suddenly new opportunities arose.
 You may have noticed we are now posting podcasts to spread the message of uncompromising faith.
 As with all new things, there have been several hiccups, including our web site crashing.
 However, there is now a new link at the top for a page for all of our podcasts.
 We encourage you to take a listen and see if you like what you hear.
 We are also on Apple Podcasts, Spotify, acast, iHeart Radio, TuneIn, Stitcher, Player.FM, Overcast, RadioPublic, Breaker and many others.